SlimeVR 101

 The suggested extension locations are:

-1. A chest extension attached to the hip tracker.
+- A hip extension attached to the chest tracker.

 On the Crowd Supply store page and on our discord server, you may find a notation that specifies the number of primary and auxiliary IMUs with a plus sign.
 For example, the Enhanced Core Set noted above would be called a 5+3 set up, which consists of 5 microcontrollers and 8 IMU.
 For a better visual on how this looks when on a person, please check the recommended mounting points section of the server set up.